LeakyAbstractions/result2/docs/index.md

 }
 ```

-If, for some reason, you cannot statically import static method `ResultAssertions.assertThat()` you can use static method `ResultAssert.assertThatResult()` instead:
+If, for some reason, you cannot statically import static method <tt>ResultAssertions.assertThat</tt> you can use static
+method <tt>ResultAssert.assertThatResult</tt> instead:

 ```java
 import static com.leakyabstractions.result.assertj.ResultAssert.assertThatResult;